ObenaufLab/CaTCH/README.md

 ## Workflow - VBC Galaxy

 The VBC Galaxy instance is not public.
 These instructions are for internal institute use only.
-For general use, consult the next section: "Workflow - Command line".
+For general use, please consult the next section: "Workflow - Command line".

 ### Step 1 : Quantify barcodes

 **Groups/Obenauf/catch barcode quantifier**

 * Each BAM file needs to be quantified separately.
-* Multiplexed BAMs using Christian's design require each its own description table with just the relevant samples.
-Only the Tag and Sample columns are required, the other 3 columns are optional for this step.
+* Each multiplexed BAM using Christian's design requires its own description table with just the relevant samples.
+Only the `Tag` and `Sample` columns are required, the other 3 columns are optional for this step.

 Quantification will generate a read counts table for each sample.
 A summary table for each BAM will also be created.